 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

 To find out more please see our terms and conditions.

-You'll be introduced to key geographical research and the global challenges of the 21st century.
+You'll be introduced to key ideas in geographical research in both physical and human geography, and how these help us understand the global challenges of the 21st Century.

-You'll have achieved a strong Geography A-Level result.
-We will build on these foundations in Stage 1 by equipping you with the knowledge, understanding and skills that will help you succeed in Stages 2 and 3 of your degree.
+You'll have achieved a strong Geography A Level result.
+We will build on these foundations in Stage 1 by equipping you with the knowledge, understanding and skills to take forward your interests in physical and/or human geography at Stages 2 and 3 of your degree

 |Introduction to Physical Geography||20|